danielabar/meblog/src/markdown/active_storage_form_errors.md

 Once again submitting the form will launch us into a debug session, but this time, `@expense_report.save` returned `false` due to a validation error (because `description` is required, but was not provided).

-TODO: Move this to **Observations:** section just after the debug output (and do the same with previous debug session)

-This time we can see that there is a blob with a `key` in memory, and it has a reference to the `filename` the user uploaded.
+Now the debug session shows that there is a blob with a `key` in memory, and it has a reference to the `filename` the user uploaded.
 However it's not persisted - notice the `id` and `created_at` attributes are `nil`.
 Also notice if we try to invoke the `signed_id` method on the blob, an error is raised that it's not possible to have a signed_id on a new record.
 We'll see why this is important shortly when observing what happens in the UI.

 Another interesting observation is that `@expense_report.receipt.attached?` returns `true` even though the blob isn't actually persisted.
 So this just means that the user is attempting to attach a file.